em00k/ninja-sprite-dma/README.md

 # ninja-sprite-dma
  Example of DMA'ing sprites with NBP

 All code (c) em00k - do not use without persmission.
+Other code may have been used as a base, I cannot rememeber.

 Please NOTE the assets ARE NOT TO BE USED!!
 You cannot reuse any assets that are included and only here for example purposes.
 The code is NOT polished!